Reverse Insulin Resistance: Use These 8 Simple Steps

 And we all know what comes after a big spike….an even bigger fall.
 3 hours later you’re going to be HANGRY, starving for another meal.

-Instead, start intermittent fasting.
+Instead, start intermittent fasting like the one meal a day diet.
 Leverage your 8 hours of sleep time fasting and skip breakfast.
 Eat in an 8 hour window and fast from dinner to lunch time.

 Over time, you can work up to 18 to 24 hours of fasting.
 According to Ted Naiman, this is where the sweet spot is.